gwynne/swift-evolution/proposals/NNNN-forward-array-to-variadic-args.md

 multizip([["a"], ["b"]])
 ```

-Even if the ambiguity could be resolved, such as by removing the variadic variant entirely (which would negate the value of the existing language feature altogether), this is often not possible. `os_log()`, for example, is provided by the OS and can not be augmented or avoided by user code.
-Similar issues will be encountered for any code using `CVarArg` (generally things imported from C/Objective-C). `print()` is yet another immediate example.
+Even if the ambiguity could be resolved, such as by removing the variadic variant entirely (which would negate the value of the existing language feature altogether) or constraining the type of `T.Element`, it is often not an option to even try.
+As was seen eariler, `os_log()` is provided by the OS and can not be augmented or avoided by user code.
+Similar issues will be encountered by any code importing `CVarArg`-using functions from C/Objective-C unless they have `v` variants. `print()` is yet another clear example - the parameter of `print()` and `debugPrint()` is, by design, `Any`; constraining it leaves it effectively useless..

 ### Allow `Array<T>` to implicitly convert to `T...`